Your code never reaches us.

 - Accounts & billing only.
 Email, account, organization, and billing status — the records a paid product legally needs.

 Your repositories.
 Your diffs.
 Your pull requests.
 Your private review notes.
 Your GitHub token.
-None of it reaches a server we run, so none of it is ours to lose, subpoena, or leak.
+None of it reaches our backend, so none of it is ours to lose, subpoena, or leak.
 Your use of GitHub remains governed by GitHub’s own terms and privacy statement.

 Full detail lives in the Privacy Policy and the Sub-processors list.